-The area is a fascinating place to visit.
-You can see how salt is produced, from initial pumping of seawater into the concentration ponds, through to evaporation, crystallisation, harvesting and purification to the final product – the salt we use every day.
+The area is a fascinating place to visit – you can see how salt is produced, from initial pumping of seawater into the concentration ponds, through to evaporation, crystallisation, harvesting and purification to the final product: the salt we use every day.

 Chevron’s Wheatstone Gas Project

-The development that is currently being witnessed in Onslow and the growth of the town is largely due to the arrival of the Wheatstone Project in the area.
+The development that is currently being seen in Onslow and the growth of the town is largely due to the arrival of the Wheatstone Project in the area.

 The offshore Wheatstone and nearby Iago natural gas resources are located about 200km (124 miles) north of Onslow off Western Australia’s coast.